Get insider access

 2. Best Upper Mid-Range Audiophile Headphones

 The HiFiMan Edition XS are the best mid-range audiophile headphones we've tested.
-These over-ears are easier on the wallet than the Sennheiser HD 800 S and still have planar magnetic transducers to help boost their bass and create an immersive sound.
+These over-ears are easier on the wallet than the Sennheiser HD 800 S and have planar magnetic transducers to help boost their bass and create an immersive sound.
 While they aren't as comfortable or well-built, they have a neutral sound profile with a flat mid-range, so vocals and lead instruments sound present and clear.
 They also lack a bit of low bass but have a bump of high bass that adds warmth to mixes to balance their sound.
-Their passive soundstage is outstanding; it feels wide, spacious, and as if your audio is coming from outside your head.
+Their passive soundstage is outstanding; it feels wide and spacious, as if your audio is coming from outside your head in the room.

 These over-ears have a comfortable fit and, unlike other HiFiMan headphones, have a more conventional headband design.
 However, they still have a large fit.
 As a result, they aren't as comfortable as our top pick, especially if you have a small head.
 They're also well-built, but their plasticky hinges make them feel cheap.